Young people and housing

 Being forced to leave home

-If you are in conflict with your parent(s) you may be forced to leave home.
-Mediation may help you to resolve the conflict.
+If you're in conflict with your parent or parents, you might be forced to leave home.
+Mediation might help you resolve the conflict.

 Renting a home

-If you move into rented accommodation you might be able to get help to pay your rent if you’re on a low income or you claim benefits.
-You may be eligible for the housing element of Universal Credit, or in certain circumstances you may be eligible for Housing Benefit.
-If you're under 18 you'll only get Universal Credit if you meet certain circumstances, for example you have a child.
+If you move into rented accommodation, you might be able to get help to pay your rent if you’re on a low income or you claim benefits.
+You might be eligible for the housing element of Universal Credit, or in some cases you might be eligible for Housing Benefit.

-Find out more about Universal Credit housing element
+Find out more about Universal Credit housing element.

 Find out more about Housing Benefit.